 50 BC to 30 BC, Psalm 45: Herod.

-This generation is that of the years between 50 BC to 30 BC.
+This generation is from the years 50 BC to 30 BC

 Herod, with the help of his brother Phazael, gradually takes control of Judea by arranging his covenants with both Rome, the ruling power, and Hyrcanus, the religious power, and arrives triumphantly at Jerusalem.